 Home Office for the Remote Worker

 Post-COVID-19, analysts expect working from home to become the new normal.
-Some companies may allow more flexibility for workers, allowing them to only go to the office a few times a week.
+According to Forbes, some companies may allow workers more flexibility, allowing them to only go to the office a few times a week.

 Professionals should consider adding a dedicated office in their homes.
 A small room or even a garage can be transformed into a workplace that boosts focus and productivity.
 Shop for commercial office furniture, including chairs and desks.